MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 ### Scratch vs Pretrained

 YOLOv5 has a collection of pretrained models for every model scale that have been trained on the MS COCO dataset.
-In this evaluation we compare over different learning rates the impact of training from scratch vs using pretrained models.
+In this experiment we compare over different learning rates the impact of training from scratch vs using pretrained models.

 Figure 4 shows the general development in terms of mAP performance during training for each run.
 In Figure 5 these runs have been grouped to scratch and pretrained.
 It can be seen that throughout the training pretrained models perform considerably better than models trained from scratch.